remarkablemark/matrix-transpose/README.md

 #### excludeEmpty

-When option `excludeEmpty` is set to `true`, then empty array items are excluded:
+When option `excludeEmpty` is set to `true`, then empty items are excluded:

 ```js
 transpose([[1], [2, 3], [4, 5, 6]], { excludeEmpty: true });